Janet heads back Down Under for garden party tour | We Are Tyrone

 “So, there’s a lot of preparation to get done!”

-Currently busy laying down vocals for her latest album, Janet hopes that she will have a brand new song ready for release before jet-setting to the land of Oz.
+Currently busy laying down vocals for her newest album, Janet hopes that she will have a brand new song ready for release before jet-setting to Australia.

 “I know it sounds strange, but I don’t find touring all that hard to be honest,” Janet said.
 “When I’m not touring, I work hard on writing; content creation; recording and such.